vertec-io/Fanuc_RMI_API/readme.md

 ### Prerequisites

-- Rust 1.65+ and Cargo installed.
+- Rust and Cargo installed.
-- Access to a FANUC robot with RMI support.
+- Access to a FANUC robot with RMI support (alternatively see below for our very basic simulation RMI simulation server).

 ### Installation